Cedarville Man Pleads Guilty To Computer And Email Hacking

-Documents filed in the case from May, 2002 through June, 2013, Townsend operated and participated in an online Internet business which solicited customers that sought, in return for a fee, the passwords of email accounts belonging to other people.
+According to documents filed in the case from May, 2002 through June, 2013, Townsend operated and participated in an Internet business which solicited customers that sought, in return for a fee, the passwords of email accounts belonging to other people.

-Townsend and others that he recruited to participate in the business obtained those passwords without the permission of the password owners.
+Townsend and others that he recruited to participate in the business obtained those passwords without the permission of the password owners, court documents state.

 The defendant and others involved in the business emailed those passwords and screenshots to the customers upon payment of the negotiated fees.
-Through everything, Townsend and others obtained access to approximately 5,921 email accounts.
+Through everything, Townsend and others obtained access to approximately 5,921 email accounts, according to court documents.

 “Townsend faces a maximum sentence of five years in prison and a maximum fine of twice the gross gain or loss resulting from the computer hacking offense, which resulted in victims’ losses of approximately $356,235.35,” the news release states.